 Sunday was the day I was most excited about.
 I went on the Black Heritage Tour.
 Another gem recommended by members of my travel group.
 Amsterdam isn’t exactly known for its Black history and it is not too keen on mentioning their involvement in the trans atlantic slave trade.
 However, due to the diligent research of the tour guide, Jennifer Tosch and her team, she has uncovered a rich Black history that reaches far before the slave trade began.

 A short portion of the tour was walking but the majority was on a covered, and thankfully heated, boat maneuvering through the canals.
 Ms. Tosch not only lectured about the rich history and contributions Blacks have made to the growth and sustainment of Amsterdam, but showed us where their presence can be seen today.
 From carvings of a Black man in the World War 2 monument to the gable stones above entryways.
+The rich history of Blacks in Amsterdam was also linked to Curacao, which is definitely on my list of places to visit.
 The last leg of the tour was at the Rijksmuseum.
 Ms. Tosch guided us through the museum pointing out and explaining the Black influence in great works of art.
 If you are planning a trip to Amsterdam, I highly recommend trying to get a spot on this tour.

 So that was my vacation in Amsterdam.
 I’m eternally grateful that I was financially and mentally able to complete this trip.
 Traveling internationally on my own was something that I never thought I’d be able to do, but now that I have, I can’t wait to do it again.
 One fear conquered, another million to go lol.